shadowraven65/revshells-cli/README.md

         Mode for listener (gui/cli) (default "gui")
   -p string
         the port number (default "4444")
+  -q    Only output the shell code to stdout for use in other scripts
+        Ignores -l flag if used
   -r string
         Choose the reverse shell format (default "bash") -s string